-This is achieved by the modification of the conventional LS objective function using a weight scheme.
-The LS break point estimates pick zero or one with high probability due to the functional form of the objective, which is the sum of two sub-samples partitioned by each potential break date $k=1,\ldots,T-1$.
-For $k$ near the 1 or $T-1$, the objective function has large estimation uncertainty due to small sub-sample size.
-I construct a weight function of the break point $\rho = k/T$ on the unit interval and impose it on the LS objective function to incorporate different estimation uncertainty across potential break dates.
-Small weights shrink the variance of the objective at ends of the sample toward zero.
-Construction of the weight function is explained intuitively and motivated by the Fisher information under a Gaussian assumption.
-The new break point estimator is asymptotically equivalent to the mode of the Bayesian posterior distribution\footnote{Also known as the maximum a-posteriori probability (MAP) estimator.} when the prior depends on the Fisher information.
+This is achieved by imposing weights on the LS objective function.
+Under small breaks, the LS estimator picks boundaries with high probability due to the functional form of the objective.
+I construct a weight function of the break point and impose it on the LS objective function to incorporate different estimation uncertainties across potential break points.
+I provide conditions on the weight function that ensure consistency of the break point estimator.
+I also suggest a representative weight function for empirical researchers to use.